aspose-cells-cloud/aspose-cells-cloud-php/README.md

 ## Quick Start Guide

-To begin with Aspose.Cells Cloud SDK, here's what you need to do:
+To begin with Aspose.Cells Cloud, here's what you need to do:

 1. Sign up for an account at [Aspose for Cloud](https://dashboard.aspose.cloud/#/apps) to obtain your application details.
 2. Install the Aspose.Cells Cloud PHP Package from [Packagist](https://packagist.org/packages/aspose/cells-sdk-php).

-    **To install Aspose.Cells Cloud SDK via Composer, follow these steps:**
+    **To install Aspose.Cells Cloud via Composer, follow these steps:**

-    - Add Aspose.Cells Cloud SDK as a dependency to your `composer.json` file:
+    - Add Aspose.Cells Cloud as a dependency to your `composer.json` file:

    ```json
    {